Coping with Meniere’s Disease: Other Things You Can Do

 Take Care of Your Body

-A healthy body can help you better cope with the challenges of Meniere’s.
+A healthy body can help you better cope with the challenges of Meniere’s disease.
 In general, eat right and get plenty of sleep.
 And keep active by exercising regularly.
 This can help loosen and strengthen your muscles and keep your body as healthy as possible.
 If you need them, your doctor may also recommend vestibular (balance) exercises.
 These exercises may be taught in your doctor’s office or by a physical therapist.
 They’re designed to help improve your balance and coordination and lessen dizziness.

 Take Care of Your Emotions